 By now, that’s a fairly familiar story – although the ability of new people to make the same mistakes as others have already made in the glare of publicity is such an inherent part of human nature I wouldn’t bet on it not happening again.

-But there’s also another, less common, mistake people may make, especially those armed with social media accounts or social media monitoring tools, for Section 66a includes a ban on exit polls:
+But there’s also another, less common, mistake people may make, especially those armed with social media accounts or social media monitoring tools, for Section 66a includes a ban on exit polls appearing before the close of polls*:

 66A Prohibition on publication of exit polls